This is the featured image of the Apply Intelligent EQ to Your Mix blog article.

 The world of music production would not be the same without the continually evolving art of equalizing.
-In the next tutorial, we will cover an audio plugin with a different approach to audio content equalizing.
+In the following tutorial, we will cover an audio plugin with a different approach to audio content equalizing.

-Let’s start
+Let's Start

 As usual, we will start by opening a new project in our SoundBridge: DAW and apply this piece of audio processor across a couple of audio sources while introducing you to its interface and possibilities.

-Gulfoss by Soundtheory
+Gullfoss by Soundtheory

+The name of the plugin is Gullfoss, and Soundtheory develops it.
+It is basically an instant balancer.
+It gives a precise definition, and it even gives depth and cohesion to sound.
+The beautiful thing about this plugin is that it does all that automatically.
+Of course, you will be tweaking a few knobs, but the system will balance the frequencies.
 Talking about the way it works, we can say that the plugin figures out which elements of the frequency spectrum are competing for the attention of the human brain.
-It uses really advance and sophisticated technology of which you can find more in the manual.
-In this plugin, there are only five main parameters which you can adjust.
+It uses advanced and sophisticated technology, which you can find more in the manual.
+In this plugin, there are only five main parameters that you can adjust.
 Those are Recover, Tame, Bias, Brighten, and Boost.

 Main Parameters

-• Recover – Finds out which parts of the frequency spectrum are masked and it brings those parts out
+• Recover - Finds out which parts of the frequency spectrum are masked, and it brings those parts out.

-• Tame – Brings down the parts of the frequency spectrum that are too prominent
+• Tame - Brings down the parts of the frequency spectrum that are too prominent.

 • Brighten - eighter brightens or darkens the sound